a few minutes after quake - picking up son at school |

 then there's this kurosawa film about the 6 exploding reactors of fukushima (actually he didn't mention fukushima!):

-http://www.youtube.com/watch?v=z_ZxTB8mqbk
+http://www.youtube.com/watch?v=z_ZxTB8mqbk -

-i'm starting to think that all of japan is going to go like detroit. this could be hipster ground zero of the world. bar idea ON!
+Friendi'm starting to think that all of japan is going to go like detroit. this could be hipster ground zero of the world. bar idea ON!

-• March 26, 2011
+- March 26, 2011

 I guess you haven't had a chance to talk to the people at the Kogane X office?
 I'm really curious to see what space they have available and if that 20,000 yen/mo is true, also how much work would have to be put into them.

-What would you like to see this place being?
+What would you like to see this place being? - March 26, 2011

 Yeah, haven't had a chance or the inclination to think about that lately.
 I'm pretty preoccupied with monitoring this situation.

-• You did the right thing to get out while you did.
+You did the right thing to get out while you did.
 Boredom beats stress any day.

 The good news is that the atmospheric radiation levels have not increased by any significant amount --although they have increased.
 The bad news is that radiation has entered into the food and water supply, though in small amounts, and the authorities still seem no where near getting this thing under control.
 Surprises are still possible.

-• It appears that since the US hype machine has moved its attention on to Libya that many people here are growing complacent -- willing to accept the "new normal", for instance, that we should always buy bottled water for our kids.
+It appears that since the US hype machine has moved its attention on to Libya that many people here are growing complacent -- willing to accept the "new normal", for instance, that we should always buy bottled water for our kids.
 Some people become downright hostile at any suggestion of negative news, so because of this social pressure self-censorship is occurring as well.

-• This is the psychology that's playing out on a social level and based on it we can imagine the psychology involved of those in the government.
-I don't think that there is a massive deception campaign, I think the radiation levels are accurate for example, but I think it's highly likely that they are withholding worst case scenario type analysis and negative trend analysis from the public.
+This is the psychology that's playing out on a social level and based on it we can imagine the psychology involved of those in the government.
+I don't think that there is a massive deception campaign, I think the radiation levels are accurate for example, but I think it's highly likely that they are withholding worst case scenario type analysis and negative trend analysis from the public.- There is nothing conspiratorial in this -- it is their job to prevent raising alarm and to keep the economy functioning.
+Definitely, though, there is a degree of face and ass saving that's also occurring on government and corporate levels.

 However, because of this we don't get a complete picture.
 We hear one day that miniscule levels of radiation have been detected in Fukushima spinach and milk, the day after that there is radiation detected in other vegetables as well and outside of Fukushima, the day after that there is radiation found in the Tokyo water supply.
 It is true that all of these rates are low.
 They all seem basically harmless at this point.
 But it is the incremental, boiling-frog, drip-drop, release of this information that bothers me.
 It begs the questions: What else don't we know about? and What other news is coming down the tubes?

-• All of these things really have me considering my options.
+All of these things really have me considering my options.
 We don't want to leave Japan, but with a baby coming it is well worth thinking about.
 I'm not trying to be an alarmist here, but it is very difficult for me to put my blind faith in the capabilities and periodic pronouncements of the corporate and government "experts".

 People, including me, really WANT things to be getting better, to be going back to normal.
 It is becoming, even for the most "scientific" thinkers that I know, a BELIEF that the situation will be OK.
 Let's hope this belief is correct.
 At this stage, though, it is just a belief and all beliefs can involve deception.
 Are we duping ourselves?

-What are your current thoughts from the outside?
+What are your current thoughts from the outside?-

 Totally with you D. Good analysis.